b-ausoj/unified_eeg_benchmark/README.md

 ### Configure Paths
 I would quickly search the whole project (Shift + CMD + F) for occurences of `jbuerki` or and adjust it for your personal username.
 Furthermore the cache path is defined in `utils/config.json`.
 The download paths for MOABB probably also need to be adjusted (in MNE config).
+- Adjust cache, chkpt, data and download paths:
+    - utils/config.json (benchmark cache, chkpt and data)
+    - MNE config for MOABB dataset download paths
 - Update hardcoded paths (jbuerki) using global search (e.g. Shift+Cmd+F).
-- Adjust cache and download paths:
-    - utils/config.json (benchmark cache)
-    - MNE config for MOABB dataset paths

 ## 📁 Project Structure